JehanneOS/jehanneos.github.io/_posts/2018-10-20-awake-syscall.markdown

 Other blocking system calls (like wait, read and write) depend on external events to return control to the process.
-Soon programmers realized that an external event might never occur and designed ways to book a time slice in the future.
+Soon programmers realized that an external event might never occur and designed ways to mitigate the risks.

 Unix introduced [signals](https://en.wikipedia.org/wiki/Signal_(IPC))
 and services like